BobcatRobotics/TeamDocumentation/romi/One/ActivityOne.md

 ---

-## Part 3: Adding to the defautl Program
+## Part 3: Adding to the default Program

 Modify your Romi project to:
 - Print a message to the console whenever the robot is enabled.